Extension of the past lifetime and its connection to the cumulative entropy: Acknowledgements

 \section{Acknowledgements}

 We wish to thank and acknowledge partial support from the Ordered and Spatial Data Center of Excellence of Ferdowsi University of Mashhad of Iran, from GNCS-INdAM, and Regione Campania.
-A.\ Toomaj is grateful to the Department of Mathematics, Salerno University, for the hospitality during a 4-month visit in 2014.
+Abdolsaeed Toomaj is grateful to the Department of Mathematics, Salerno University, for the hospitality during a four month visit in 2014.

-We gratefully thank the referee for careful reading of the paper, and for valuable suggestions.
+We gratefully thank the anonymous referee for his/her careful reading of the paper and for valuable suggestions.